 How to Clean Diamond Rings at Home

-However, if your ring has been dirtied by common cosmetics—for example, hairspray, lotion, makeup, or perfume—a simple at-home cleaning should be sufficient.
-"The best way to clean your ring is to make a solution with warm water (almost hot) and dishwashing soap.
+If your ring has been dirtied by common cosmetics—for example, hairspray, lotion, makeup, or perfume—a simple at-home cleaning will bring back its sparkle!
+"The best way to clean diamond rings is to make a solution with warm water (almost hot) and dishwashing soap.
 Soak your ring for about 20 to 40 minutes, gently brush the stone with a very soft toothbrush, and then rinse under warm running water.
 If needed, repeat."

-As for substances that you should never use to clean your ring, stay away from any household cleaners such as bleach, chlorine, and acetone, advises Mann.
+The only thing worse than a ring that has lost its luster is a ring that's damaged due to improper care.
+Mann advises that you never use any household cleaners such as bleach, chlorine, and acetone.
 "These harsh chemicals can break down some of the base metals in your ring.
-Also never use any kind of abrasive products such as toothpaste, baking soda, or any powdered cleaners, which can easily scratch metals — particularly gold."
+Also never use any kind of abrasive products such as toothpaste, baking soda, or any powdered cleaners, which can easily scratch metals, particularly gold."

-Lastly, also avoid at-home ultrasonic jewelry cleaning machines, especially if your ring features pavé set stones, says Mann.
-"If one of the prongs is weakened or if there's the slightest error in workmanship, the vibrations from an ultrasonic machine can dislodge a stone," he warns.
+"If one of the prongs is weakened or if there's the slightest error in workmanship, the vibrations from an ultrasonic machine can dislodge a stone," Mann explains.
 "Your safest bet for ultrasonic cleaning is to take it to the jeweler, where professionals can test the security of the settings first—or fix it should anything come loose."